Non-Propulsive Payload Deployment for Efficient On-Orbit Servicing of Mega-Constellations: Deployment Scheduling under Recoil Constraints

 Hohmann transfer is the optimal $\Delta v$ transfer between circular orbits.
-The angular difference between the departure and arrival positions, $\theta_{fi}(t_{fi})-\theta_{0i}(t_{0i})$, is $\pi$.
-However, the recoil momentum from deployment results in a near-circular orbit with small eccentricity for the service spacecraft, thus deviating the payload spacecraft transfer from a standard Hohmann transfer.
-The service spacecraft's orbital eccentricity, $e_{si}$, and the deviation of the payload spacecraft's free flight segment swept angle from $\pi$, $\delta \theta_{0i} = |\theta_{fi}(t_{fi})-\theta_{0i}(t_{0i})-\pi|$, quantify this deviation.
-Calculating Eq. (\ref{precise}) with the parameters in Table \ref{parameter}, yields the corresponding $e_{si}$ and $\Delta \theta_{0i}$ in Table \ref{circular}.
-The results shows that $e_{si}$ and $\Delta \theta_{0i}$ remain small across different altitude differences, and the service spacecraft's orbit remains close to circular.
+The angular difference between the departure and arrival positions $\theta_i = \langle \boldsymbol{r}_{s}(t_{0i}),\boldsymbol{r}_{pi}(t_{fi})\rangle$ , is $\pi$.
+However, the recoil momentum from deployment results in a near-circular orbit with small eccentricity for the SSc, thus deviating the PSc transfer from a standard Hohmann transfer.